beyonk-group/svelte-mapbox/README.md

 </script>
 ```

-Note the label prop is used for `aria-*` attributes on the search input, this component doesn't have a label.
+Note the label prop is used for `aria-*` attributes on the search input, this component doesn't have a built-in label.

 ## Context API